BSN-Spartan/NC-Cosmos/README.md

 ### 4.1 Initialize Node

-Create the directory `/spartan` for node installation and the sub directory `/config` and `/data` to store the configuration file:
+Create the directory `/spartan` for node installation and the sub directory `config` and `data` to store the configuration file:

 ```shell
 mkdir -p /spartan/config